aragon/osx/DEPLOYMENT_CHECKLIST.md

   - [ ] If the proxies are not verified with the `Similar Match Source Code` feature
     - [ ] Verify one of the proxies
     - [ ] Check if the other proxies are now verified with `Similar Match Source Code`
+  - [ ] If it is a `PluginSetup`, check that the implementation is verified.

 ### Configurations